flodolo/fluent-migrations/README.md

 command:

 ```
-./scripts/cleanup_migrations.py 113 --bookmark
+./scripts/cleanup_migrations.py 113 --branch
 ```

 This will:
-* Create a bookmark (`cleanrecipes_fx113`) in the `mozilla-unified` local clone.
+* Create a branch (`cleanrecipes_fx113`) in the `mozilla-firefox/firefox` local clone.
-* Check the recipes that are stored inside the `fx113` folder, and remove them from `mozilla-unified`.
+* Check the recipes that are stored inside the `fx113` folder, and remove them from the repository.
 * Provide a link to file the bug with pre-populated text.

-If you want to remove other versions in the same bug, you can run the command without the `--bookmark` flag, and manually update the bug content with the text printed in the console.
+If you want to remove other versions in the same bug, you can run the command without the `--branch` flag, and manually update the bug content with the text printed in the console.

 Once the bug is filed, move the corresponding fx folders (e.g. `fx113`) into the